TheCodeCrusader23/TheCodeCrusader23/README.md

 ### ⚡️ The Fast Facts: My Mission & Approach

-I'm a Data Scientist in the making, driven by the philosophy of **'smart grind > blind hustle'**.
-My ultimate mission is to become a top tier Data Scientist in the USA, leveraging data to build impactful solutions and uncover compelling narratives.
+I'm a Data Scientist in the making, driven by the philosophy of **'smart grind > blind hustle'**

 My journey began with a **B.Tech in Computer Science Engineering**, and I'm currently expanding my horizons by pursuing a **BSc in Data Science from the prestigious Indian Institute of Technology, Madras (IIT Madras)**.
 This dual academic foundation equips me with a robust understanding of both core computer science principles and specialized data methodologies.